 Resident Evil 7

-Take, for instance, the state-of-the-art Resident Evil, which switches the series to first-man or woman horror journey, a genre recently popularized by way of YouTube sensations like Outlast.
+Take, for instance, the state-of-the-art Resident Evil, which switches the series to first-man or woman horror journey, a genre recently popularized by YouTube sensations like Outlast.
 While the visual shift is dramatic, the game builds upon a lot of the identical structure and good judgment because 1996 is unique, a mix of gradual-paced horror and cryptic puzzles.
-Its inventory system is exceedingly sporty, requiring the player to save items inside limited slots on a grid.
+Its inventory system is exceedingly sporty, requiring players to save items inside limited slots on a grid.
 Far extra so than its predecessors, Resident Evil 5 and 6, titles that mimicked the least exciting bits of dude-bro Western shooters, Resident Evil 7 looks like a return to shape.

 “THAT’S WHAT IS APPEALING TO PEOPLE’S HEARTS.”